 How to grow Ceanothus

-Ceanothus is a fast growing, evergreen shrub with stunning blue flowers in late spring and early summer.
+Ceanothus is a fast-growing, evergreen shrub with stunning blue flowers in late spring and early summer, with some varieties flowering in autumn.
+Ceanothus looks fantastic when in full bloom — a beautiful blue cloud.

 The most important point when growing Ceanothus is to plant it in the right place at the start, which is a sheltered spot in full sun, away from chilly winds.
-Ceanothus originates from North America, particularly California, hence its common name, the California Lilac'.
+Ceanothus originates from North America, particularly California, hence its common name, the California Lilac.
 Its origins account for its dislike of cold, exposed gardens.
-Ceanothus is H4 hardy, ( More information about frost hardy) defined as hardy in most of the UK from -10 to -5.
+Ceanothus is H4 hardy ( More information about frost hardy) defined as hardy in most of the UK from -10 to -5.

 Ceanothus are short lived shrubs

 The image shows the exception to prove the rule.
-The Ceanothus in the image has reached good maturity, but it's fair to say it is benefitting from the warmth of growing against a wall, in a sheltered walled garden, so the ideal conditions to extend its life span.
+The Ceanothus in the image has reached good maturity, but it's fair to say it is benefiting from the warmth of growing against a wall, in a sheltered walled garden, so the ideal conditions to extend its life span.

-Two images of Ceanothus from a distance and the same shrub in close up showing the dozens of soft blue flowers
+Two images of Ceanothus from a distance and the same shrub in close up

 How to Prune Ceanothus